papadeltasierra/cloudsmets/docs/case.md

 > Questions: Answer these before completing this document
 > - Is the _ESP-C3_ `Red` LED actually for the ESP-C3 or is it a generic power LED?
+> - Can we make a case that also allows for the pins to be soldered on?

 ## Design Overview
 ### Target Design